IRS Offer In Compromise Agreement Payment Options

 You can find a great checklist here that the IRS provides regarding your offer in compromise.

 It’s hard to get an acceptance for an Offer in Compromise.
 The IRS intentionally makes the process difficult.
 If you are considering applying for an Offer in Compromise with the IRS, connect with a tax professional by visiting this link here or start a search below.
-At TaxCure, we have developed a marketplace of tax professionals that break down professionals based on their specialties.
+At TaxCure, we have developed a marketplace of tax professionals that focus on resolving tax problems.
 We realize how hard it is to find a professional to help with tax problems since the normal CPA cannot help with them.
 Our unique ranking algorithm helps taxpayers find the top pros quickly and with confidence they are choosing the right pro to help them.

 Disclaimer: The content on this website is for educational purposes only and does not serve as legal or tax advice.
 For specific advice regarding your tax situation, contact a licensed tax professional or tax attorney.